dabsdamoon/tacotron_tensorflow2.0/README.md

 ## Training

-First, set your parameters (including directory, language, etc) in hyperparams.py. </br>
+First, set your parameters (including directory, language, etc) in hyperparams.py.
+For generating examples, I set "use_monotonic" and "normalize_attention" parameter as True. </br>
-Then train a model using command: </br>
+Then, you can just run training.py file as follows: </br>
 <pre>
 <code>
 python training.py